CarloNicolini/networkqit/doc/tutorial.rst

    >>> print(ermodel([0.5]))

-This returns the expected adjacency matrix, a 34x34 matrix with 0.5 off diagonal and 0 on diagonal.
+This returns the expected adjacency matrix, a `34x34` matrix with `0.5` off diagonal and `0` on diagonal.
-The `ermodel` also allows to call methods like the expected laplacian or the expected laplacian gradient.
+Alternatively, any model inherited from `GraphModel` such as our `ermodel` instance, also allows to call methods like the expected laplacian or the expected laplacian gradient.

 .. nbplot::